MuhammadMukhlis220/Porfotolio_Project/README.md

 Thank You

 ## Misc
-I already wrote some mini project outside my core job since for data processor from Apache Foundation like Apache Impala, Kudu, Superset, Sqoop, until Spark machine learning (performing NLP for NER and SA).
-All wrote in my github repositories.
-Feel free to visit it.
+In addition to my core job, I’ve worked on several mini-projects involving data processing technologies from the Apache Foundation, including:

+- Apache Impala
+- Apache Kudu
+- Apache Superset
+- Apache Sqoop
+- Apache Spark (with MLlib for NLP tasks such as Named Entity Recognition and Sentiment Analysis)
+- ETC

+These projects reflect my passion for exploring big data ecosystems and applying machine learning techniques to real-world problems.
+All of my projects are available in my GitHub repositories — feel free to explore them!